Surf break: Artificial standing waves

 These form where lagoons disconnected to the ocean are deliberately breached, which allows a narrow fast flowing channel to form which lowers the water level and re-connect the inland water system with the ocean.
 Sometimes surfable 'standing waves' are formed and surfed during these events, which can become a cultural attraction.

 Reef bombing

-This is largely an illegal fishing activity which occurs in some countries whereby explosives are used over coral reefs to kill and stun the fish, allowing them to be then netted and caught more easily.
-The practice is largely illegal, as it negatively effects both marine life and also changes and destroys the local seabed and coral topography, creating largely negative effects on local surf conditions.
+This is a largely illegal fishing activity that uses explosives over coral reefs to kill and stun the fish, allowing them to be then netted and caught more easily.
+The practice harms both marine life and surf conditions by changing and destroying the local seabed and coral topography.

 Development and stabilization of sand dunes

 The mobility of sand dunes sometimes allows a greater supply of sand to be deposited in adjacent local point breaks, creating more even surf conditions on these point break style waves.
 When these dunes are destroyed or stabilised, the supply of sand may be reduced, effecting local surf conditions.
 This has occurred at the Bruce's Beauties surf break in South Africa, where wave quality was no longer the same once the adjacent dunes were developed with residential style housing.
 Areas adjacent to river systems where the supply of sand is reduced can also be similarly affected.